soartech/jsoar/jsoar-build/resources/readme.txt

    license.txt - the jsoar BSD license

-   jsoar.bat - runs JSoar debugger for simple experiments
+   bin/jsoar.bat - runs JSoar debugger for simple experiments in Windows bin/jsoar     - runs JSoar debugger for simple experiments in Unix

    perftimer.bat - a script used to do performance testing on jsoar